 Once you have a personal Venmo account, you can skip setting up a business profile.
 If you wish, you can do this later.
 Once you’ve completed the phone verification, you can go back and create a business profile.
 If you prefer not to do so, simply skip the phone verification step.
 After that, you can create a business profile in the normal way.
-To do so, follow the steps outlined below.
+To do so, follow the steps outlined lifeline hospital.

 Once you’ve created your business profile, you can begin accepting payments from your customers.
 In order to do so, you must be a U.S. resident.
 Then, you must set up a Venmo payment account.
 You can create separate profiles for your products and services.
 You can also set up separate accounts for your personal and business accounts to receive payments.
 However, you must comply with the rules for business transactions.